walmartlabs/hadoop-openstack-swifta/README.md

 # hadoop-openstack-swifta

-This module enables Apache Hadoop applications -including MapReduce jobs, read and write data to and from instances of the OpenStack Swift object store.
-It significantly enhances the existing swift protocol: https://hadoop.apache.org/docs/current/hadoop-openstack/index.html, and https://github.com/openstack/sahara-extra, just as the huge improvements s3a brought over s3n.
-This codebase is tested against Swift-API compatible Ceph object storage Jewel 10.2.5 version.
+This module enables Apache Hadoop applications including MapReduce jobs, read and write data to and from instances of the OpenStack Swift object store.
+It significantly enhances the existing hadoop-openstack swift driver: https://hadoop.apache.org/docs/current/hadoop-openstack/index.html, and https://github.com/openstack/sahara-extra, just as the huge improvements s3a brought over s3n.
+This codebase has been tested against Swift-API compatible Ceph Jewel 10.2.7 object storage.

 ## How to build and test